duvallee/yocto_project_kernel/Documentation/media/kapi/v4l2-subdev.rst

 registered this way are stored in a global list of subdevices, ready to be picked up by bridge drivers.

-Bridge drivers in turn have to register a notifier object with an array of subdevice descriptors that the bridge device needs for its operation.
+Bridge drivers in turn have to register a notifier object.
 This is performed using the :c:func:`v4l2_async_notifier_register` call.
 To unregister the notifier the driver has to call :c:func:`v4l2_async_notifier_unregister`.
 The former of the two functions takes two arguments: a pointer to struct :c:type:`v4l2_device` and a pointer to struct :c:type:`v4l2_async_notifier`.

-The latter contains a pointer to an array of pointers to subdevice descriptors of type struct :c:type:`v4l2_async_subdev` type.
+Before registering the notifier, bridge drivers must do two things: first, the notifier must be initialized using the :c:func:`v4l2_async_notifier_init`.
+Second, bridge drivers can then begin to form a list of subdevice descriptors that the bridge device needs for its operation.
+Subdevice descriptors are added to the notifier using the :c:func:`v4l2_async_notifier_add_subdev` call.
+This function takes two arguments: a pointer to struct :c:type:`v4l2_async_notifier`, and a pointer to the subdevice descripter, which is of type struct :c:type:`v4l2_async_subdev`.

 The V4L2 core will then use these descriptors to match asynchronously registered subdevices to them.
 If a match is detected the ``.bound()`` notifier callback is called.
 After all subdevices have been located the .complete() callback is called.
 When a subdevice is removed from the system the .unbind() method is called.
 All three callbacks are optional.

 V4L2 sub-device userspace API
 -----------------------------

-Beside exposing a kernel API through the :c:type:`v4l2_subdev_ops` structure, V4L2 sub-devices can also be controlled directly by userspace applications.
+Bridge drivers traditionally expose one or multiple video nodes to userspace, and control subdevices through the :c:type:`v4l2_subdev_ops` operations in response to video node operations.
+This hides the complexity of the underlying hardware from applications.
+For complex devices, finer-grained control of the device than what the video nodes offer may be required.
+In those cases, bridge drivers that implement :ref:`the media controller API <media_controller>` may opt for making the subdevice operations directly accessible from userpace.

 Device nodes named ``v4l-subdev``\ *X* can be created in ``/dev`` to access sub-devices directly.
 If a sub-device supports direct userspace configuration